 Bonus Tip 5: Set and evaluate your goals every 90 days

-I am a firm believer in the 90 day goal setting strategy.
+I am a firm believer in a 90 day goal setting strategy.
 It takes this long to instill a new habit, whether you’re writing daily, weekly, or somewhere between — so committing to your new writing schedule, morning pages practice, or any other writing goal should be evaluated after 90 days to make sure it’s working.

 Spending some time with my free goal setting workbook will help you evaluate what’s gone wrong with writing goals in the past, set your goals in a new way, and check in regularly to keep your goals on track.
 Get your copy here!